bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

 Finally, you will need to configure your bootloader.
 This is the last major step for the installation.

-You'll want to change three things:
+You'll want to change four things:

 - Set/change the menu item's name to something you'll recognize for this install of Bedrock Linux, e.g.  "Bedrock Linux 1.0beta2 Nyla".